Interest-free car loans: the truth about 0% interest car finance

 What are interest-free car loans?

 Simply put, interest-free car loans are loans on which there are no interest payments attached, or loans with a 0% interest rate.
-Interest-free loans are typically offered by car manufacturers directly through their dealerships, as a marketing tactic to get customers through the door.
+No interest loans are typically offered by car manufacturers directly through their dealerships, as a marketing tactic to get customers through the door.
 Some dealers may also offer loans with a nominal 1% interest rate, if they do not offer 0% interest car finance.

 How do interest-free car loans differ from other types of loans?